Teichlab/Genes2Genes/README.md

 # Genes2Genes
 ## A new framework for aligning single-cell trajectories of gene expression
-G2G aims to guide downstream comparative analysis of single-cell reference and query systems along any axis of progression (e.g. pseudotime), using a new dynamic programming alignment algorithm (which unifies both matches and mismatches).
+G2G aims to guide downstream comparative analysis of single-cell reference and query systems along any axis of progression (e.g. pseudotime).
+It employs a new dynamic programming alignment algorithm which unifies both matches and mismatches.

 You can use this framework to perform comparisons such as:
 <ul>